 I created INTERSECT Psych Services to offer a space where people's life experiences can be truly seen in their full context.
 I'm passionate about exploring how our personal struggles intersect with the broader systems in which we live(d) and develop(ed), such as romantic relationships, family, community, culture, or society.
 This perspective not only brings a sense of depth, clarity, and continuity regarding one's life path, but it also empowers people to fully own their personal life stories, doing justice to the many layers that shape their lived experiences.

-Moreover, I'm convinced that it's not enough to simply understand the roots of distress.
-Psychology and its practitioners have also a duty to challenge the unjust and dehumanizing systems that produce such distress — or else, we risk working towards an adaptation that ultimately diminishes human dignity.
+I believe that psychology and its practitioners have a duty beyond the therapy room to challenge the unjust and dehumanizing systems that produce pain and suffering.
+If we only help you "adapt" to dehumanizing systems, we diminish your dignity.
 We can and should help build a world where everyone has the right to live, love, rest, and heal in their full humanity — not despite of it.

 That's why I chose radical humanism as my compass.
 It's a philosophy that believes in every person's inherent right to freedom, dignity, and opportunity to flourish to their full potential.
 I believe that the individual work we do together in our sessions should ultimately serve authentic human connection and collective wellbeing to be truly effective, lasting, and meaningful.
 The work I do both inside and outside my private practice aims to advocate for those who cannot advocate for themselves by resisting, critiquing, and offering nurturing alternatives to oppressive environments.

-You can read more on this topic on my Substack blog, and find information about my social engagement outside my private practice on my Instagram page.
+You can read more on this topic on my Substack blog Intersectionally Psyched, and find information about my social engagement outside my private practice on my Instagram page.

 Click below to book your first 30 minutes consultation free of charge.